Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks are 3-7 against the spread and 6-4 overall in their past 10 contests.
+- The Bucks are 3-7 against the spread and 5-5 overall over their past 10 games.

-- The Bucks have gone over the total in eight of their past 10 games.

 - Against the spread, Milwaukee has fared better when playing at home, covering 23 times in 41 home games, and 21 times in 41 road games.